What you’ll need:

 I bet one of the reasons we all look after our gardens like we do is the anticipation of relaxing and admiring the beautiful results of our hard work.
 There’s certainly no better incentive for struggling through the colder months than thoughts of a sunny June — and June is the time when you can really enjoy your lawn at its best.

-Now, you’ll know that one of my mantras is “good lawn care is all about planning”, and with my help you’ll have planned your spring maintenance meticulously!
-So yes, you can take the pressure off a little, but there are still one or two things to do.
+Now, you’ll know that one of our mantras is “good lawn care is all about planning”, and with our help you’ll have been right on top of your spring lawn maintenance!
+So yes, you can afford to take the pressure off a little, but there are still one or two things to do.
 Think of it as polishing up your lawn as it reaches its annual peak.

 Keep your mower cutting cleanly